Mathestate Logo

 Graphics:$SPX Close

 For our analysis we will scale each day's one minute logarithmic return data.
-In the plot below three different methods are used.
+In the plot below two different methods are used.
 In red is a method based on the empirical characteristic function, the unit scale factor is chosen to be identical to that of a stable distribution.
 The calculation is made at the one point on the empirical characteristic function that would be independent of stable distributional shape parameter, α.
 The method is otherwise distributionally independent.
-In blue the stable scale factor, γ, is calculated from each day's one minute log returns by maximum likelihood method.
-This method assumes a stable distribution.
 In green is a calculation made by L-moments.
 The assumption with this method is that the expectation of the distribution is finite.
 To be on the same scale with the other fits this calculation is adjusted by a factor chosen to make it parallel to the stable distribution fit.
 Each of these methods is completely independent of one another, but the L-moment method would have slightly less amplitude than the others if it were not rescaled.

 The highest amplitude of volatility coincided with the market bottom, perhaps slightly preceding it.
 We plan to track this volatility decay.
-Our expectation is that volatility will slowly fall until some event drives it up again.
-Volatility typically increases during the quarterly reporting seasons, but the current plot does not show too much disturbance of the trend in the reporting months of April and July.
+Our expectation was that volatility will slowly fall until some event drives it up again.
+Now that the tracking has been followed for more than 1.5 years, we have seen some more recent spikes, most notably with the Greek debt crisis in May 2010.
+Volatility typically increases during the quarterly reporting seasons.
 The plot below shows the decay since the recent peak in volatility along with a logarithmic decay model and the model 95% confidence bands in green.

 Graphics:Volatility Log Decay with 95% Confidence Bands